 If your business is planning on holding any events, it may be wise to consider Special Event Insurance, particularly if you do not already have an existing general liability policy.
 Even if your business does have general liability coverage, however, it’s important to keep in mind that, depending on the event, your general liability insurance may not provide enough coverage.

-Special Event Insurance provides some unique coverage features that most general liability policies do not include, like cancellation coverage and liquor liability.
+Special Event Insurance provides some unique coverage features that most general liability policies do not include, like event cancellation insurance and liquor liability.
 Moreover, if your business solely relies on its general liability policy to cover any special events, you may find that your coverage limits are easily exhausted if you’re faced with multiple claims.
-Special Event Insurance provides separate coverage limits, allowing you to have dedicated funds to address your event liability specifically.
+Special Event Insurance provides separate coverage limits, allowing you to have dedicated funds to address your event liability insurance needs specifically.

 When planning a special event, consider all the variables that are outside of your control: